Jaacks-Research-Group/india-district-changes-tracker/README.md

 # Indian Districts Boundary and Name Change Tracker
-This repository has been made for the purpose of tracking the boundary and name changes in the Indian districts from the year 2001 to 2020.
+This repository has been made for the purpose of tracking the boundary and name changes in Indian districts from the year 2001 to 2020.

 **READ ME prior to exploring the master key for the years 2001-2020**